HolisticCoders/orodruin-library/README.md

 # Orodruin Library
-A Component library for Orodruin
+A Node library for Orodruin

 # Installation.
 - Clone this repository anywhere you want